pigmaster96/mathtex/README.md

-Repository for note consolidation, all written in TeX.
+My notes consolidated, all written in TeX.